hyurl/goroutine/README.md

 context of where the function is defined, and the above example will never work.
 But it does work.

-**So how does it actually work?** You may have noticed that, in the above example, before calling `markdown2html` function, I used `go.register()` on that function.
-This is the trick, simple, but it gets things done.
-When calling `go.register()`, it actually put the function in a internal array of registry.
-And since this registry is shared between the main thread and the worker thread, when calling `go(markdown2html)`, the main thread only sends the index of the function to the worker thread, and let itself to find the function from the registry, then call the function with additional arguments.
+**So how does it actually work?** You may have noticed, that in the above example, before calling `markdown2html` function, I used `go.register()` on that function.
+This is the trick, simple and straight.
+When calling `go.register()`, it actually put the function in a internal registry.
+And since this registry is shared between the main thread and the worker thread, when calling `go(markdown2html)`, the main thread will send the index of the function to the worker thread, which will then find the function from the registry, and call the function with cloned arguments.

 ## API

 There are very few functions of this module, many of them you've seen from the above example.
-But it would be more polite to list out all the details.

 ```ts
 /**